 The hike location

-Johnathan Hiked overnight on the Appalachian Trail, Georgia to Maine, United States, the Iron Mountain Gap to Cross Mountain, Tennessee a 17 mile hike, relatively easy so can be done within 24 hours.
+Johnathan Hiked overnight on the Appalachian Trail, Georgia to Maine, United States, the Iron Mountain Gap to Cross Mountain, Tennessee a 17 mile hike, relatively easy so can be done within 24 hours, a great way to get into the wilderness where there are parts with no phone signal.

 Johnathan decided it would be easy and safe to hike on his own, it’s a popular hike and he picked the perfect day for it and a forecast of a clear night.
 He took enough provisions for 2 days because whilst he’s an adventurous person who loves to do things unplanned, he’s also careful and makes sure he wears and carry’s the right equipment in case of the unexpected, his light weight pack included a basic first aid-kit, waterproof fold-up jacket protein bars and a bottle of water.